wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 ## Example type, stream, and data

 Many of the API methods described below contain example requests and responses in JSON to highlight usage and specific behaviors.
-The following type, stream, and data are used in the examples.
+The following type, stream, and data are used in the examples:

 **Example type**
 ``SimpleType`` is an SdsType with a single index.
 This type is defined in Python and Javascript: